 The woman for whom the measuring is being carried out stands nearby and reads the corresponding prayers here.

-The threads so obtained are taken back to the home, where they are used later as wicks for the lights of the Day of Atonement, as well as for those of the Maccabee festival (Chanukah).
-They are also used sooner in lights for the evening classes for the children in kheyder (school) or in those for the Talmud students in the Synagogue.
+The threads so obtained are taken back home, where they are used later as wicks for the lights of the Day of Atonement, as well as for those of the Maccabee festival (Chanukah).
+They might also be used sooner, as lights for the evening classes for the children in kheyder (religious school) or for students of Talmud in the Synagogue.

 When making the wick for the light of the living, the customer speaks to it: "Dos Kneytl is far mayn man, er zol gezunt zayn un gut gesheft dem kumendikn yohr makhn’ a.a.v ‘ – "This wick is for my husband, he shall be healthy and do good business in the coming year, etc.; this is for my son, he shall give me much joy, etc.; this is for my daughter, she shall marry well etc.; this is for my second son, etc.; This one for my father, my mother, etc." All living relatives of the woman and her husband are mentioned, and finally also the good friends of the family are mentioned, something suitable is wished for everyone, and a piece of thread is laid for each person.